AustralianBioCommons/tower/user-guide/compute-env.md

 Tower supports adding compute environments for HPCs that utilise [Slurm](https://help.tower.nf/latest/compute-envs/slurm/) and [PBS Pro](https://help.tower.nf/latest/compute-envs/altair-pbs-pro/) workload managers.

 > Note: compute environments are shared across the users of the same workspace.

-In order to access compute infrastructre, you need to create access [credentials](https://help.tower.nf/latest/credentials/overview/#introduction).
+In order to access compute infrastructure, you need to create access [credentials](https://help.tower.nf/latest/credentials/overview/#introduction).
 SSH keys or Tower agents can be used to access the HPC.
 SSH keys are easier to use but some HPC providers are restricted from sharing SSH keys with a third party (e.g. Tower Service).
 In addition, it can be tricky to use SSH keys if the HPC is in a private network and requires VPN access.

-The following instructions is to configure compute invirnment for HPC through Tower agent credentials.
+The following instructions will help you configure compute environments for HPC by using Tower Agent credentials.

 ### Steps to configure HPC on Tower within organisation workspace

-Prerequisites for configuration on organisation workspace:
+#### Prerequisites for configuration on organisation workspace:

-1. You have access to an organisation workspace
+- You have access to an organisation workspace
-2. The user has an owner or admin role within this workspace.
+- The user has an owner or admin role within this workspace.

-The following steps need to be completed in order unless they have been completed before and are to be reused.
+The following steps need to be completed in order, unless they have been completed earlier and are going to be reused.

 1. Create Personal Token
-2. Creating Tower agent credentials
+2. Create Tower agent credentials
-3. Configuring the compute infrastructure
+3. Configure the compute infrastructure

-**Detailed Instructions:**
+#### Detailed instructions

 <div class="accordion" id="accordion-comp-env-all">
     <div class="accordion-item">